Bottlegate: Crowd reaction

 After the controversial decision, many attendees at the stadium, including those in the famous "Dawg Pound" section, became enraged.
-Some fans began angrily booing and hurling beer bottles (the team's beer sponsor, Miller Brewing Company, had introduced a new plastic bottle which was taken up by the team's concessions provider rather than drinks being poured into lighter plastic cups to reduce waste) and other objects onto the playing field.
+Some fans began angrily booing and hurling beer bottles.
+While these bottles were plastic, many still contained beer and thus considerably heavier than their empty weight.
+Various other objects were also thrown onto the playing field.
 The players, officials, and coaches migrated to the middle of the field to escape the debris and prevent injury.
 Some players reported getting hit, but none were seriously injured.
 A few especially rowdy fans attempted to storm onto the field, but were quickly detained by law enforcement.
-After a few minutes of waiting for the crowd to settle, the field had become littered with bottles and debris, and referee Terry McAulay made an unsportsmanlike conduct hand signal directed at the crowd, and sternly announced "That is the end of the game!", with 48 seconds left on the clock, something never done before in the history of the NFL.
+After a few minutes of waiting for the crowd to settle, the field had become littered with bottles and debris.
+Fearing for the teams' safety, referee McAulay announced "That is the end of the game" with 48 seconds left on the clock, something that has never been done before in the history of the NFL.
 After McAulay's announcement, the players, coaches, and officials began to run off the field.
 As they sprinted towards the tunnels, the officials and some players and coaches were pelted with bottles.
 Announcers Johnson and Jones told viewers that they saw an unspecified person fall to the ground after a thrown object, which they claimed was either a Sony Walkman or a CD player, "split his head wide open," and lamented the "ugly" actions of the Cleveland fans.

 Game conclusion

 After several minutes, NFL Commissioner Paul Tagliabue contacted McAulay and informed him that his officiating crew did not have the authority to end a game early, and that the game must be completed.
 The officials told the players in the locker room, many of whom were undressed and showering, that they were required to go back out onto the field.
 By the time all players and officials returned to the field, over 20 minutes had elapsed since the disputed fourth down play.
 After two kneel-downs by the Jaguars, the game concluded with a final score of 15–10.
-After the game, McAulay stood by his claim that the booth had buzzed in before the spike play.
+After the game, McAulay stood by his claim the booth had buzzed in before the spike play.